daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 # Next Development Session Plan

-## Session Goal: Implement Event Discovery Functionality
+## Session Goal: Implement Club Configuration System

-For the next development session, we will focus on implementing the event discovery functionality, which is the first part of the event registration vertical slice.
-This builds on our successful court booking implementation.
+For the next development session, we will focus on implementing a club configuration system that allows for club-specific settings and rules.
+This is a critical enhancement that will make the SDK more flexible and adaptable to different clubs' needs, particularly for court booking rules which can vary significantly between clubs.

 ## Tasks

-### 1. Analyze ClubExpress Event Listing Process
-- Examine the HTML structure of the event listing pages
-- Identify the endpoints for retrieving events
-- Determine the parameters for filtering events
-- Analyze the event details pages
-- Document the findings

-### 2. Create Event Module
+### 1. Design the Club Configuration Interface
+- Define a comprehensive `ClubConfig` interface
+- Identify all club-specific settings and rules
-- Create a new event module in the SDK
+- Create a default configuration with sensible defaults
-- Define the types for events and event listings
+- Design a mechanism for injecting custom configurations

+### 2. Update the Core Client
+- Modify the `ClubExpressClient` constructor to accept a configuration object
-- Implement the event discovery methods
+- Implement configuration merging with defaults
+- Add methods to access and update configuration at runtime
+- Update relevant tests

-### 3. Implement Event Discovery Methods
+### 3. Refactor Court Booking Validation
-- Implement method to find all events
-- Implement method to find events by date range
-- Add filtering capabilities (event type, category)
+- Replace hardcoded rules with configuration-based validation
-- Implement method to get event details
+- Update the `validateBookingAgainstClubRules` method to use configuration

-### 4. Write Tests
-- Create unit tests for the event discovery functionality
-- Mock the ClubExpress responses for testing
-- Test different scenarios (all events, filtered events, date ranges)
+- Ensure backward compatibility for existing code
-- Create integration tests for the event module
+- Add tests for different configuration scenarios

-### 5. Create Event Discovery Test Script
-- Create a test script for event discovery (`scripts/test-event-discovery.ts`)
+### 4. Update the CLI Tool
-- Ensure the script tests the end-to-end functionality of event discovery
+- Modify the CLI to use the configuration system
-- Include authentication as a prerequisite step
-- Make the script runnable via npm script (`npm run test:events`)
+- Add ability to display current configuration
+- Implement command-line options to override configuration settings
+- Update help documentation

-### 6. Document the API
+### 5. Document the Configuration System
-- Add JSDoc comments to all methods
+- Add JSDoc comments to all configuration-related code
+- Create examples of custom configurations for different club scenarios
-- Update the README with event discovery examples
+- Update the README with configuration examples
-- Document any limitations or edge cases
+- Document all available configuration options

 ## Implementation Approach

-1. We will create a new module in `src/modules/events`
+1. We will create a new file `src/core/config.ts` for the configuration interface and defaults
-2. Define types in `src/modules/events/types.ts` for events
+2. Update the client constructor in `src/core/client.ts` to accept configuration
-3. Implement the event discovery methods in `src/modules/events/events.module.ts`
+3. Refactor the validation logic in `src/modules/courts/courts.module.ts`
-4. Create tests in `tests/modules/events/events.module.test.ts`
+4. Update the CLI tool in `scripts/courts-cli.ts`
-5. Create a script for testing event discovery in `scripts/test-event-discovery.ts`
+5. Add tests for configuration in `tests/core/config.test.ts`
-6. Update the documentation to include the new functionality
+6. Update documentation to include configuration examples

 ## Development Process